KrishnaDevOps96/Bookstore-microservices/README.md

 I’m **SaiKrishna Bethamcharla**, a DevOps Engineer with 3+ years of experience.

+I designed and implemented this project end-to-end, including containerization, CI/CD automation, AWS infrastructure with Terraform, and production deployment strategies.

 This project demonstrates:

 - Designing and deploying a production-grade microservices system
 - Automating everything with Terraform and Jenkins pipelines
 - Applying best practices in AWS, CI/CD, and Infrastructure as Code

+---
+## License
+This project is licensed under the MIT License.